 One of the easiest homemade liqueurs is a version of the well known Kahlua.
 Simply mix some dried coffee with vodka, sugar, and vanilla and wait a couple of weeks and voila…you’ve made Homemade Coffee Liqueur!

 I first posted about Homemade Coffee Liqueur (Kahlua) almost ten years ago…and it showed.
-My youngest daughter worked at Nordstrom’s in their Visual Merchandising department; she was one of the elves that worked behind the scenes for weeks in preparation for the big reveal of all things Christmas which happens the day after Thanksgiving.
+My youngest daughter was my assistant and she had started working at Nordstrom’s in their Visual Merchandising department.
+She was one of the elves that worked behind the scenes for weeks in preparation for the big reveal of all things Christmas which happens the day after Thanksgiving.

 She was my helper bee and when I did this post she was not around and I had sort of counted on her.
-Heck I need a Santa type elf for all of the cocktail photos I wanted to publish; I need to get on that!
+Heck I needed a Santa type elf for all of the cocktail photos I wanted to publish!
 Nonetheless, I made it again recently, I got some new snaps and I decided to publish again…it’s been a decade and it was lost in the archives!

 Lauren has moved on from that job and even moved on from Denver and is living in San Jose, CA and loving it.
 I will say that for this single mom though that having one girl on the east coast and another on the west coast was not what I expected during all those years of raising them!
 I’m so grateful for my wonderful young neighbors and the family units we’ve built…I even have a part time dog!

 So I decided that I best get this brew going stat; I want to give a couple of those families a bottle for Valentine’s Day; something really from the heart.
 If you’ve never made your own liqueurs before, they are so easy; for the most part it’s a blend of sugar, vodka, and flavoring.